 Taking part in #nospendoctober last year really opened my eyes to how much money I spend on clothes that I will only wear once then sit in my wardrobe forever more going untouched.
 As it’s now January where we have to make Decembers pay stretch over almost 6 weeks, I’ve imposed a similar rule on myself.
 No none essential spending until the end of January (other than my Christmas money).
 It’s not like i’m going to be going out much to warrant something new anyway.

-I’m a real fan of anything pre-loved and eBay and local charity shops are my favourite hunting grounds.
+I’m a real fan of second hand bargains and eBay and local charity shops are my favourite hunting grounds.
 It also makes me feel like I’m doing my bit for the environment, taking on something that someone no longer wants, upcycling, recycling whatever you want to call it.
 Their loss is my gain.
 Don’t get me wrong, I’m a magpie as much as the next girl when it comes to clothes and am not adverse to hitting Primark, New Look and H&M come pay day but when you’re a quantity over quality chick and you want your meagre earnings to stretch as far as humanly possible then you have to put in the leg work and hit the charity high street.

 I’ve had my fair share of disasters, especially when you order from eBay and you can’t see the clothes in person but when you become as experienced as I, you learn what size you are in each shop and how well certain things are going to fit you.
 For example, an H&M Divided size 12 is not the same as River Island size 12, in fact I’m starting to wonder whether H&M sizes actually reflect age rather that than clothes size.
 A top tip of mine would be to use the ‘lowest price + p&p’ filter option, sometimes that sparkly top you’ve got your eye on may look cheap until you realise the seller has sneakily added £5 postage on.
 Buggers.